luizagit/Picturesque-MS4/README.md

 - Picturesque Management page.
 Here the web application superuser/django admin can add photos.

 ## UX
+### Project Target Audience

+- People who love the art of photography and don't mind spending money for it.

+### Business goals:

+- Provide users with a secure professional e-commerce online shop
+- Make profit from selling my personal photos

 ### Exploring Photos and Navigation

+- As a customer, I expect to access the website from any device, so that I can use the website anytime and anywhere.
+- As a customer, I expect to easily navigate the website, so that I can quickly find what I'm looking for.
+- As a customer, I want to easily access social media links of the website owner, so that I can read more information about the business overall.
+- As a customer, I want to be able to easily contact the owner/manager of the company, so that I can write an additional query or ask a question.
 - As a customer, I would like to view all the photos available and be able to select the ones that resonate with my taste.
 - As a customer, I would like to view the photo in its original size.
 - As a customer, I would like to view specific photo details including price, description and rating.